 26. Have an Ugly Sweater Party

 Ugly sweater parties are a great way to get creative (and a little silly) during the Holidays.
 Invite your loved ones and hold a competition for the most creative, funny, or elaborate outfits.
-For more ideas, check out our resource on DIY ugly Christmas sweater ideas.

 27. Throw a Rustic Christmas Party